How to get the most out of your EV test drive

 Test driving an EV at an enthusiast event

 There are also other, less pressurized ways to get behind the wheel of your chosen EV.
 Several B.C. enthusiast organizations are keen to share their knowledge and advice – and some will even let you take a test drive or a ridealong at their events.

 Emotive is a B.C. campaign promoting the fun of driving an EV.
 Led by Plug In BC, and supported by voluntary EV ambassadors, Emotive facilitates test drives at events including the Vancouver Auto Show.

 The Vancouver Electric Vehicle Association (VEVA) is over 20 years old and has members who not only drive and own EVs, but also build them.
-They meet up once a month and hold their annual ElectraFest event every August.
+They host meetups regularly, as well as other events such as guest speakers and their ElectraFest.

 Meanwhile, the Victoria EV Club is a diverse group of EV enthusiasts enjoying and promoting EV ownership on Vancouver Island.

 Want to find out what it's like living with an EV every day?
 See why these British Columbians made the switch to an electric vehicle.

 Top 10 tips to get the most out of the experience

 Even with federal and provincial incentives, buying an EV is a major purchase.
 So when you jump into the driver's seat for your test drive, try to keep these 10 things in mind: